Star Trek (2009 film): Design

 The film's production designer was Scott Chambliss, a longtime collaborator with Abrams.
 Chambliss worked with a large group of concept illustrators, including James Clyne, Ryan Church, creature designer Neville Page, and Star Trek veteran John Eaves.
 Abrams stated the difficulty of depicting the future was that much of modern technology was inspired by the original show, and made it seem outdated.
 Thus the production design had to be consistent with the television series but also feel more advanced than the real world technology developed after it.
 "We all have the iPhone that does more than the communicator," said Abrams.
 "I feel like there's a certain thing that you can't really hold onto, which is kind of the kitschy quality.
 That must go if it's going to be something that you believe is real."
 Prop master Russell Bobbitt collaborated with Nokia on recreating the original communicator, creating a $50,000 prototype.
 Another prop recreated for the film was the tricorder.
 Bobbitt brought the original prop to the set, but the actors found it too large to carry when filming action scenes, so technical advisor Doug Brody redesigned it to be smaller.
 The phaser props were designed as spring-triggered barrels that revolve and glow as the setting switches from "stun" to "kill".
 An Aptera Typ-1 prototype car was used on location.

 Production designer Scott Chambliss maintained the layout of the original bridge, but aesthetically altered it with brighter colors to reflect the optimism of Star Trek.
 The viewscreen was made into a window that could have images projected on it to make the space environment palpable.
 Abrams compared the redesign to the sleek modernist work of Pierre Cardin and the sets from 2001: A Space Odyssey, which were from the 1960s.
 He joked the redesigned bridge made the Apple Store look "uncool".
-At the director's behest, more railings were added to the bridge to make it look safer, and the set was built on gimbals so its rocking motions when the ship accelerates and is attacked was more realistic.
+At the director's behest, more railings were added to the bridge to make it look safer, and the set was built on gimbals so its rocking motions when the ship accelerates and is attacked were more realistic.
 To emphasize the size of the ship, Abrams chose to give the engine room a highly industrial appearance: he explained to Pegg that he was inspired by RMS Titanic, a sleek ship in which there was an "incredible gut".